implse/Data_Structure_Python/README.md

 ### Basic Operations on Queue

-- EnQueue operation is implemented by inserting an element at the end of the list.
+- Enqueue - adds data to the “back” or end of the queue.

-- DeQueue operation is implemented by deleting an element from the beginning of the list.
+- DeQueue - provides and removes data from the “front” or beginning of the queue.

+- Peek - reveals data from the “front” of the queue without removing it.

 ### Applications